jggrandi/LiverSegments/README.md

 ## OUTPUT:
 Visualization of the functional segments in different colors.
 The volume (in cm3) of the segmented organ.

+## To run:
+- try to run the .exe files in LiverSegments\bin

+## To compile:
+- there is a VS2010_project folder that contains the respective Visual Studio solution files
+- open the *.sln file
+- verify the includes and links in the project.
+- new executable files will be created in <project_name>\bin

 ## Step-by-step for the included dataset (dataset 1)
 1. run LiverSegments.exe
 2. click Volume->Open